Is A Venting Hob The Best Option For A Kitchen Island?

 A venting hob is a ceramic, induction or gas hob with an integrated extractor fan in the centre of the hob.
 It functions as two appliances in one and is most commonly used on kitchen islands where other forms of extraction are not possible or desirable.

-Venting hobs are relatively new to the kitchen market and have been designed to offer an alternative option to the traditional cooker hood and extraction methods, especially for when hobs are located on a kitchen island.
+They have been designed to offer an alternative option to the traditional cooker hood and extraction methods, especially when hobs are located on a kitchen island.

 Having a venting hob may not be necessary for most, but for some, it is the solution to the question they have been trying to figure out.